Skip to main content

 Who is the Wooden Award favorite?

-Duke's Cooper Flagg is the Wooden Award favorite, with his -165 odds representing an implied win probability of 62.26% via our odds converter
+Duke's Cooper Flagg closed as the Wooden Award favorite, with his -195 odds representing an implied win probability of 66.10% via our odds converter.
+He officially won the award on April 5

 Has a freshman ever won the Wooden Award?

-Only three freshmen have won the Wooden Award.
+Only three freshmen had won the Wooden Award prior to Flagg.
 Most recently, Duke's Zion Williamson won it as a freshman in 2019.
 The other two freshman winners were Kentucky's Anthony Davis (2012) and Texas' Kevin Durant (2007).

 Who won the Wooden Award last year?